 If you are an F-1 or J-1 student or J-1 scholar and your Form I-20 or Form DS-2019 was issued by the University of Michigan (Ann Arbor), you must have health insurance that meets U-M requirements for yourself and any accompanying F-2 or J-2 dependents during the entire time you are an F-1 or J-1 student or scholar at the University of Michigan.
-In order to meet U-M requirements, your health insurance must, in the judgment of the University, provide coverage that is at least comparable to the coverage described in the 2016 - 2017 Plan Design and Benefits Summary (International).
+In order to meet U-M requirements, your health insurance must, in the judgment of the University, provide coverage that is at least comparable to the coverage described in the Blue Care Network of Michigan — Member Guide.
 In order to be considered “comparable coverage”, an insurance plan must, at a minimum, meet all of the University of Michigan (Ann Arbor) Health Insurance Standards.

 If you are or will be eligible for health insurance benefits administered by the U-M Benefits Office, or if you would like to use other insurance coverage instead of the University of Michigan International Student/Scholar Health Insurance Plan, please refer to Alternatives to the U-M Health Insurance Plan.